-Students will work at Iowa DOT offices, labs and construction sites across Iowa, and be scheduled to work 40 hours per week through the summer.
+Students will work at Iowa DOT offices, labs and construction sites across Iowa.
+Interns are typically scheduled to work 40 hours per week

 Focus will be on gaining practical experience in areas such as:

 - Field construction inspection.